 Built by a programmer and a mother, this budget website allows you to create a plan tailored to your specific needs.
 Simply purchase the software for a low price of $19 and download to be able to track and control your incomings and outgoings.
 Unlike other sites it also has an important reminder setting for when you go over your budget!

-Bestbudget.com is a great comparison website for those looking to get a fantastic deal on the tech they need for their course.
-Providing expert advice and a three step search option to find exactly the right purchase for you, it couldn’t be easier to find the perfect deal!.
+Bestbudget.com is a comparison website for those looking to get a deal on the tech they need for their course.
+Providing expert tips and a three step search option to find exactly the right purchase for you.

 CollegeBudget.com is an online shopping network.exclusively for college students, bringing you awesome discounts, from haircuts to half price days out and there are extra rewards for members, including textbook rentals and scholarship information..
-They even advertise courses where you can get up to 85% off the course price, if that doesn’t have you running to your computer, we don’t know what will.
+They even advertise courses where you can get up to 85% off the course price.

 NerdWallet understands that paying rent and utilities on your own, usually for the first time can be a little overwhelming.
 That’s why they have published this helpful list of the top 9, most up to date and easy to use apps so that you can keep track of your spending straight from your phone.
 Many of them even link you to your bank to track spending in real time and save you the trouble of inputting the information yourself.